OmarMesqq/hollow-noodle/README.md

 # HollowNoodle
-A fast and reliable password generator.
-No more using shady sites for generating your keys!
+A fast and reliable password generator

 # Important note on the entropy of passwords